REMELH01/m2_miniproj/README.md

 Medium: Life expectancy is between 50 and 70 years.
 Low: Life expectancy is < 50 years.

 # 4. Exploratory Data Analysis (EDA)

 ## Descriptive Statistics

+Finding mean, median, and mode of the numerical columns.
+I will be excluding the year column from this, as it is all from the same year.

+Also finding the countries with the top 10 and bottom 10 life expectancies.

+## Visualization

+Made 2 line plots for top 10 and bottom 10 countries life expectancies.

+# 5. Analysis and Insights

+## Findings

+text here

+## Supporting Data:

+text here

+# 6. Conclusion and Recommendations

+## Summarize: Present the main conclusions drawn from the analysis.

+text here

+## Recommendations:

+text here